jcpaik/sofa-manuscript/vault/Progress.md

-Goal Jan 9 - 12: Reduce bound of $h_K(t)$ to concrete calculations in `SofaDesinger`.
+Goal Jan 9 - 14: Reduce bound of $h_K(t)$ to concrete calculations in `SofaDesinger`.
 The writing could be rough, but should be 'fixable' with only minor adjustments.

-- (p8 of [[@schneider_2013]]) We end this section with a definition of the central notion of this book.
-A nonempty, compact, convex subset of Rn is called a convex body.
-(Thus, in our terminology, a convex body need not have interior points.
-We warn the reader that many authors reserve the term ‘body’ for sets with interior points.
-However, we prefer to avoid endless repetitions, in this book, of the expression ‘nonempty, compact, convex subset’.)
-By Kn we denote the set of all convex bodies in Rn and by Kn n the subset of convex bodies with interior points (thus, the lower index n stands for the dimension of the bodies).
-For ∅ A ⊂ Rn we write K(A) for the set of convex bodies contained in A and Kn(A) = K(A) ∩ Kn n .
-Further, Pn denotes the set of nonempty polytopes in Rn and Pn n = Pn ∩ Kn n is the subset of n-dimensional polytopes.
+- [ ] Make pictures of how `SofaDesigner` work
+	- [ ] Make `.crl` files translatable to JSON
+	- [ ] Make `mathematica` script plot out a good picture of such shape
+		- [ ] Make a script that can plot out a shape from any x coordinates

 - Take rest with NO internet
 	- Reward range